 - The prevention of illegal killing, taking and trade of migratory birds;

 - Advancing ecological networks to address the needs of migratory species;

 - Review of the deployment of renewable energy technology and its impacts on migratory species and guidelines on how to avoid or mitigate those impacts;

 - A new initiative on Central Asia including a programme of work for the conservation of large mammal migrations in this region;

-- A series of important institutional issues including on concerted and cooperative action, a compliance mechanism for the Convention, and options for a new structure and modus operandi of the Scientific Council
+- A series of important institutional issues including on concerted and cooperative action, an implementation/review mechanism for the Convention, and options for a new structure and modus operandi of the Scientific Council.